tbranyen/backbone.layoutmanager/README.md

 });
 ```

-You can nest Views infinitely.
+Keep in mind that you can nest Views infinitely.

 #### Alternative method of assigning nested views ####